-- High level competitions (Level 1): - Main FIBA official competitions, as defined in Art.
-E.1.1 of the FIBA Internal Regulations governing the FIBA Competitions. - The facilities and equipment required for the following main FIBA official competitions are subject to FIBA approval (Levels 1 and 2): Olympic Tournaments; World Championships for Men, Women, U-19 and U-17; Zone Championships for Men and Women. - All equipment at these competitions must be FIBA approved Level 1 and must display the FIBA logo in the FIBA approved layout. - Medium level competitions (Level 2): All other FIBA official competitions as defined in Art.
-E.1.1 of the FIBA Internal Regulations governing the FIBA Competitions, and high level competitions of the national federations. - Other competitions (Level 3): All other competitions not included in the above.
+High level competitions (Level 1):

+Main FIBA official competitions, as defined in Book 2 - Chapter I of the FIBA Internal Regulations governing the FIBA Competitions.

+The facilities and equipment required for the following main FIBA official competitions are subject to FIBA approval (Levels 1 and 2): Olympic Tournaments; World Olympic Qualifying Tournaments for Men and Women, World Championships for Men, Women, U-19 and U-17; Zone Championships for Men and Women.

+All equipment at these competitions must be FIBA approved Level 1 and must display the FIBA logo in the FIBA approved layout.

+Medium level competitions (Level 2):

+All other FIBA official competitions as defined in Book 2 - Chapter I of the FIBA Internal Regulations governing the FIBA Competitions, and high level competitions of the national federations.

+Other competitions (Level 3):

+All other competitions not included in the above.